Liver Kidney Microsomal Antibody

 Signs of advanced autoimmune hepatitis are:

 Fluid in the abdomen

-Your child may also have this test to rule out diseases that resemble an autoimmune
+Your child may also have this test to check for diseases that are like an autoimmune

 What other tests might my child have along with this test?

-Your child's healthcare provider may also order a group of tests known as a liver
+Your child may also need a group of tests known as a liver panel.
+These tests help

-and inflammation.
-He or she may also order other tests for autoantibodies and a liver
+He or she may also need other tests for autoantibodies.
+And your child may need a

-biopsy.
-A biopsy involves taking a tiny sample of your child's liver to study.
+liver biopsy.
+This is done by taking a tiny sample of your child's liver to check

 What do my child's test results mean?

 Many things may affect your child's lab test results.
 These include the method each